 longer than previously promised.

-The S&P has soared about 28 percent this year, thanks
+The S&P has soared more than 27 percent this year, thanks

 largely to the Fed's stimulus, and is on track for its best year